amhiggin/DistributedFileSystem/README.md

 4. <b>launch_file_servers.sh</b>

     This script launches a number of file-servers on localhost, which will connect to the directory server if available.
 The number of file-servers should be specified by the user as <b>$1</b>.
 Each file-server will then be launched on sequential ports, starting from port <b>45678</b>.
 This means that the first file-server to be launched will be available at <b>http://127.0.0.1:45678</b>.
+       * <b>Note</b>: this script will also kill any existing processes running on these ports, before attempting to attach.
+This was deemed to be acceptable since this range of ports is not reserved for any specific application.
 5. <b>launch_client.sh</b>

     This script launches a client application, which will connect to the directory and locking servers if they are available.
 Since the client requires user input, each client should be launched individually in a separate session.